tagspaces/documentation/browsing-files.md

 Perspectives are not an integral part of TagSpaces, but exist as modular extensions.
 This modular approach allows for more flexibility, easier development, and customizability of each separate perspective.
 By default, there are four perspective extensions included in TagSpaces, which are:

-* [List Perspective](extensions/perspectiveList.html) - Presenting your files as list, optimized for simple file management.
+* [Default Perspective](#default-perspective) - Presenting your files as list, optimized for simple file management.

-* [FolderViz Perspective (Discontinued)](extensions/perspectiveGraph.html) - This is an experimental perspective which applies some information visualization concepts to presenting your folder and file structures.
+* [FolderViz Perspective (Discontinued)](#folderviz-perspective) - This is an experimental perspective which applies some information visualization concepts to presenting your folder and file structures.

-## List perspective
+## Default perspective

 The most common way of presenting files in a folder is in a list format, which can be found in most file-browsing applications.
 In the **List Perspective** files are represented as rows of a list.